Eschatologue/CM_wiki/docs/class/barbarian/index.md

 While you aren't wearing any armour, you can determine your base Armour Class one of the following ways:

-:   **Dexterity Based:** 10 + your Dexterity and Constitution modifiers, or :   **Strength Based:^CM^** 10 + your Strength and Constitution modifiers.
+:   **Dexterity Based:** 10 + your :ability-dex: Dexterity and :ability-cons: Constitution modifiers, or :   **Strength Based:^CM^** 10 + your Strength and Constitution modifiers.

 You can use a Shield and still gain these benefit.

 ### Level 1: Weapon Mastery

 Your training with weapons allows you to use the mastery properties of two kinds of Simple or Martial Melee weapons of your choice, such as Greataxes and Handaxes.
-Whenever you finish a Long Rest, you can do one of the following:
+Whenever you finish a Long Rest, you can do *one* of the following:

 ***Change Weapon***

-:   You can practice weapon drills and change one of those weapon choices, or
+:   You can practice weapon drills and change one of those weapon choices

 ***Replace Weapon Mastery^CM^***